Chemical Reactions: Balancing Equations and Reaction Types

 Most reactions fit into a small number of categories.
 Knowing the type helps you predict the products even before running the reaction.

-Notice that reaction type is about the pattern of change, not about memorizing labels.
+Reaction type is about the pattern of change.
 Ask what is happening structurally: joining, breaking apart, replacing, swapping, or burning in oxygen.

 | Type | Pattern | Simple Example |